gt-cs3220/gt-cs3220.github.io/labday1.md

-The folder has three subfolders( example_bus,example_v,simpleio) and simple three tasks.
+The folder has two subfolders(example_v,simpleio_v) and simple two tasks.

-Task #1: start Vivado and try behavior examplebus simulation.
-We provide all the source code in a project so it should run w/o any modifications.

-Task #2: create a new vivado project with  files only in the example_v folder).
+Task #1: create a new vivado project with  files only in the example_v folder).
 You start a new project and follow the instructions to set vivado projet including simulation configurations.
-Try behavior simulation.
+Try behavior simulation.  labday1 video shows how to create a project.

-Task #3: change the code to have the following design in the module (use simple io folder) the simple in and out module based on the following definition.
+Task #2: change the code to have the following design in the module (use simple io folder) the simple in and out module based on the following definition.

 out1 =  in_1 & in_2 & in_3;